easyJet Baggage Allowance: The Complete Guide for 2025/26

 Musical Instruments

 Small musical instruments can travel as your free small cabin bag, provided they fit within the 45 x 36 x 20 cm dimensions.
-Larger instruments up to 30 x 117 x 38 cm can be taken into the cabin, but you’ll need to purchase a separate seat for them.
-The instrument and its case must not exceed 75 kg combined.
+Instruments up to 30 x 117 x 38 cm can travel in the cabin in place of your large cabin bag — no separate seat purchase needed.
+Instruments that exceed those dimensions require you to book a seat for them; the instrument and its case must not exceed 75 kg combined.

 Instruments can also be checked into the hold at the standard checked luggage rates.